Vanguard vs Hargreaves Lansdown: what’s the difference?

 Their pricing structure is simple:

-So, if you stick to Vanguard index funds and ETFs, your main cost will be the.15% account fee and minimal trading fees, so it keeps costs exceptionally low.
+- So, if you stick to Vanguard index funds and ETFs, your main cost will be the 0.15% account fee and minimal trading fees, so costs should be low.

 Hargreaves Lansdown fees